 - Term 1

 - Week 3.
-Becoming Japanese: Education and The Discourse of IE (house)
+Becoming Japanese: Education, Apprenticeship, Identity

 - Week 5.
-Performing Gender and the Salaryman Doxa: Marriage and Sexlessness
+Masculinity and Femininity: the Salaryman Doxa, Sex, Marriage

 - Students enrol via the online Module Sign-Up system.

 - MA Area Studies students wishing to take this module as their ‘major’ will normally hold a degree or substantial part-degree in social anthropology or a closely related discipline.
 Area Studies students wishing to take this module as their ‘major’ must contact the module convenor for approval.

 On successful completion of this module a student will be able to:

 - critically evaluate a range of theories and ethnographic source material relating to Japanese society

 - locate and use secondary sources relevant to selected topics

 - have a grasp of the key debates in the anthropology of Japan

 This will form a base which will enable MA Anthropology students to write their dissertations (10,000 words) on a topic relating to Japan should they so wish.
 Skills in reading and contextualizing works on Japan are readily transferable to other regional studies.